Swiss Cheese Brains and Stubborn Proteins

 - Decreased milk production

-- Eventually, inability to move
+- Eventually, the inability to move

 In humans (variant Creutzfeldt-Jakob disease):